 There are various routes which can be taken if your business gets into financial difficulty, some of which are designed to rescue the company and/or business and others which return value to the company’s creditors and result in the winding-up and dissolution of the company and business.
-For an overview of these procedures, please see Corporate Insolvency: What Are The Options For Your Business?
+For an overview of these procedures, contact our team of insolvency solicitors.

-Administration is an insolvency procedure which aims to rescue an insolvent company and/or its business.
+Administration is an insolvency procedure, the main aim of which is to rescue an insolvent business.
 Here, we explain the procedure and practical issues to be considered.